Skip to main content

 Low Dead Space Syringes

 Standard insulin syringes have a small gap between the needle hub and the plunger's lowest point.
-This gap traps a tiny amount of liquid (typically 0.03-0.07ml) that you cannot push out.
+This gap traps a tiny amount of liquid (typically 0.03-0.07ml) that cannot be expelled.
 This is called "dead space."

-For most peptide users, dead space is a minor issue.
-You lose a few units per injection.
-But if you are dosing an expensive peptide at small volumes, or if you are combining peptides in the same syringe, those lost units add up.
+For most peptide users, dead space is a minor issue, amounting to a few lost units per injection.
+When dosing an expensive peptide at small volumes, or combining peptides in the same syringe, those lost units add up.

 Low dead space (LDS) syringes reduce that gap to nearly zero (under 0.01ml).
 They are designed so the needle seats flush against the plunger path.